najlachamseddine/zkp-protocol-ex/README.md

 `Cargo` rust tool is used to build and run the package.

-Running the `server` needs to execute the command below command in the `local-deploy` repository.
+Running the `server` needs to execute the below command in the `local-deploy` repository.

 ```
 sh server.sh